apache/accumulo-website/_docs-2/getting-started/quickstart.md

 accumulo-cluster create-config
 ```

-This creates five files ([managers], [gc], [monitor], [tservers], & [tracers]) in
+This creates a yaml configuration file in the `conf/` directory named
-the `conf/` directory that contain the node names where Accumulo services are
+`cluster.yaml` that contains the node names where Accumulo services are
 run on your cluster.
-By default, all files are configured to `localhost`.
+By default, all services are configured to `localhost`.
 If you
 are running a single-node Accumulo cluster, these files do not need to be
 changed and the next section should be skipped.
+The external compaction services
+exist in the file but are commented out as they are optional.

 #### Multi-node configuration

-If you are running an Accumulo cluster on multiple nodes, the following files in
+If you are running an Accumulo cluster on multiple nodes, the `conf/cluster.yaml`
-`conf/` should be configured with a newline separated list of node names:
+file contains sections that should be configured with a list of node names in yaml format:

- * [managers] : Accumulo primary coordinating process.
+ * [manager] : Accumulo primary coordinating process.
 Must specify one node.
 Can
    specify a few for fault tolerance.
  * [gc]      : Accumulo garbage collector.
 Must specify one node.
 Can specify a
    few for fault tolerance.
  * [monitor] : Node where Accumulo monitoring web server is run.
- * [tservers] : Accumulo worker processes.
+ * [tserver] : Accumulo worker processes.
 List all of the nodes where tablet
-   servers should run in this file.
+   servers should run.
- * [tracers] : Optional capability.
+ * [tracer] : Optional capability.
 Can specify zero or more nodes.
+ * [compaction.coordinator] : Optional.
+Must specify one node.
+Can specify a few
+   for fault tolerance.
+ * [compaction.compactor] : Optional.
+Accumulo external compactor processes.
+List of
+   all nodes where compactors should run.

 The Accumulo, Hadoop, and Zookeeper software should be present at the same
 location on every node.
 Also the files in the `conf` directory must be copied to